 - The solutions for innovation easily present themselves (and they do!)

-Our approach to JTBD
+My approach to JTBD

 Stage 1.
 We determined the ‘Overall Job’ that needed to be carried out.
 This is the overarching job for which the app, tool, service or product is employed to do.
 For our project, an app was to be employed for a new usage occasion, so we took care to define the new usage occasion in detail to ensure the territory for research was correct.

 Stage 2.
-We carried out 32 qualitative depth interviews.
+I carried out 32 qualitative depth interviews.
 The sample was very large as the usage occasion was of relevance to everyone in the UK, irrespective of age, gender, demographics etc..
 The structure of the interviews was as follows:

 - We used the last time the user carried out the task to ensure memory was vivid